smogon/pokemon-showdown/sim/DEX.md

 * Gets information about a Pokémon species or forme. `speciesName` can have any capitalization or whitespace.
 [This includes nonstandard information](#nonstandard-information).

-  Forme information is documented here: https://github.com/smogon/pokemon-showdown/blob/master/data/FORMES.md
+  Forme information is documented in [data/FORMES.md](./../data/FORMES.md)

 `dex.species.all(): Species[]`